sw00/sett.sh/content/posts/2018/07/dilletantism-craft-mastery.md

 Hello, world.
 It's been a while.
 There are some words that I've been holding on to that I'd like to set free.
 I've also been hiding somewhat and now taking some tentative steps back into the light.
 This is the first meager step.
-I hope there's more to follow.
+I have some more to follow.
 Please be gentle and patient with me.

 For continuity, I've cross-posted my last public appearance [here](/posts/2017/12/four-years-infinite-gratitude).